PalashSinha14/go-rest-api/README.md

-This is a REST API in Golang with CRUD(Create, Read, Update, Delete) operations using Gin Framework for router.
+This is a REST API developed in Golang with CRUD(Create, Read, Update, Delete) operations using Gin Framework for router.